 Good mental health and wellbeing are are key components of a healthy life, for both children and adults.
 We want our pupils, their families and our staff team to thrive: to feel confident in themselves and have positive self-esteem; to recognise and express a range of emotions; to build and maintain good relationships with others; to feel engaged with the world around them; and to successfully overcome challenges when they arise.

-You will find information below about how we develop this in school as well as links and resources for more help and information, beginning with a helpful video for parents on talking to children about returning to school after the lockdown.
+You will find information below about how we develop this in school as well as links and resources for more help and information.

 Zones of Regulation